Quantum fluctuation-induced first-order breaking of time-reversal symmetry in unconventional superconductors

 \paragraph{First-order quantum phase transition---}

-To look into the first-order $d$-to-$s+id$ quantum phase transition, in Fig.~\ref{fig:gap} we zoom in on the superconducting gaps around the small $s+id$ dome.
-For $T>0.002t$, the mean-field gaps $\Delta_{s0}$ and $\Delta_{d0}$ and the phase-fluctuating gaps $\Delta_s$ and $\Delta_d$ are all changing continuously with the chemical potential and temperature.
-But for $T<0.002t$, while $\Delta_{s0}$ and $\Delta_{d0}$ are continuous, $\Delta_s$ and $\Delta_d$ clearly exhibit discontinuous jumps, demonstrating the first-order nature of the quantum phase transition.
-We further plot the free energy landscape at $T=0.0005t$ and $\mu=-1.8465t$ in Fig.~\ref{fig:F}.
+To look into the first-order $d$-to-$s + \ii d$ quantum phase transition, in Fig.~\ref{fig:gap} we zoom in on the superconducting gaps around the small $s + \ii d$ dome.
+For $T \gtrsim 0.002t$, the mean-field gaps $\Delta_{s0}$ and $\Delta_{d0}$ and the phase-fluctuating gaps $\Delta_s$ and $\Delta_d$ are all changing continuously with the chemical potential and temperature.
+But for $T \lesssim 0.002t$, while $\Delta_{s0}$ and $\Delta_{d0}$ are continuous, $\Delta_s$ and $\Delta_d$ clearly exhibit discontinuous jumps, demonstrating the first-order nature of the quantum phase transition.
+We further plot the free energy landscape at $T=0.0005t$ and $\mu=-1.8465t$ in Fig.~\ref{fig:F}, top panel.
 This particular state is marked in Fig.~\ref{fig:PD}, right panel by a star, showing that it is close to the quantum critical point.
-The free energy has two minima, the lower one at finite $\Delta_s$ and $\Delta_d$ corresponding to the stable $s+id$ phase, and the higher one at zero $\Delta_s$ and finite $\Delta_d$ corresponding to the metastable $d$ phase.
-This unambiguously proves that the $\mathcal{T}$-breaking quantum phase transition is first order around the $s+id$ dome.
+The free energy has two minima: the lower one at finite $\Delta_s$ and $\Delta_d$ corresponds to the stable $s + \ii d$ state, and the higher one at zero $\Delta_s$ and finite $\Delta_d$ corresponds to the metastable $d$ state.
+The coexistence of stable and metastable states is an unambiguous signature of first-order phase transitions, and it happens because the phase fluctuations tend to ``mix'' the two states that are distinguished precisely by the relative phase between the competing order parameters.
+The metastable state is close to the stable state in energy and appears only around the phase boundary but survives much deeper inside the $s + \ii d$ dome (Fig.~\ref{fig:F}, bottom panel and Fig.~\ref{fig:gap}, upper right panel).

-It then follows that for a certain range of hole doping, there could be a spontaneous phase separation into the $d$ and $s+id$ phases.
-This can be an interesting state because the phase difference between the $d$ and $s+id$ domains will generate supercurrent leading to spontaneous magnetism~\cite{breio22supercurrents,pupim25adatom} and possible self-organization of the domains.
+It then follows that for a certain range of hole doping, there could be a spontaneous phase separation into the $d$ and $s + \ii d$ phases.
+This can be an interesting state because the phase difference between the $d$ and $s + \ii d$ domains will generate supercurrents leading to spontaneous magnetism~\cite{breio22supercurrents,pupim25adatom} and possible self-organization of the domains.
+Since we derived the free energy, it is possible to simulate these mesoscopic phenomena.